cristianoliveira/awesome4girls/README.md

   - [Maria Lab](https://www.programaria.org/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="United States" width="30">

-    It is a hackerspace/makerspace and is focused to teach and spread and technology with women's empowerment.
-Maria Lab promote diversity and unity of the womens.
+    It is a hackerspace/makerspace and is focused to teach and spread and technology with women's empowerment in a safety environment.
+Maria Lab promote diversity and union of the womens.

 ## Other Initiatives